 Richard Sullivan purchased the land for 178 Marlborough on January 13, 1880, from the heirs of James Lawrence.
 It was part of a larger parcel that James Lawrence and Thomas Jefferson Coolidge had purchased on May 15, 1872, from the Commonwealth of Massachusetts (James Lawrence purchased T. Jefferson Coolidge’s interest on December 28, 1872).

 Richard Sullivan was a retired shipping merchant in the Calcutta trade.
 He and his wife, Henrietta (Gardiner) Sullivan, previously had lived at 395 Beacon.
-While 178 Marlborough was being built, they traveled to Europe, and Henrietta Sullivan died in Austria in September of 1880.
-Richard Sullivan lived at 178 Marlborough upon his return, but had moved to 25 Mt.
-Vernon by 1882.
+While 178 Marlborough was being built, they traveled to Europe, and Henrietta Sullivan died in Austria in July of 1880.

 On April 25, 1881, 178 Marlborough was purchased from Richard Sullivan by Mary Sarah (Sargent) Thomas, the widow of Arthur Malcolm Thomas, a trustee of estates, who had died in December of 1879.
 They had lived in Forest Hills before his death.